Position

 Average Salary: $94,714

 San Antonio presents a vibrant setting for legal careers.
-The city's growing economy and diverse industries create a demand for skilled attorneys.
-Firms such as Frost Brown Todd and the Bexar County District Attorney's Office offer excellent career prospects.
+The city's growing economy and diverse legal landscape make it an attractive place for attorneys.
+Firms such as Frost Brown Todd LLP and the Bexar County District Attorney's Office offer excellent career prospects.

 Find Research Attorney jobs in San Antonio, TX